 In accordance with best practices, DBCHS won't subject healthy outdoor cats or kittens, feral cats, or unowned community cats to shelter intake.
 These cats are better off living where they are - even a day in a shelter is traumatizing for them and a positive outcome is not guaranteed.
 Instead, we are embracing "Trap/Neuter/Vaccinate/Return" (TNR or TNVR).
 TNR helps stabilize cat colonies and stop the spread of disease and reproduction.
 TNR also dramatically reduces euthanasia.

 There are many Kentucky communities with successful TNR programs.
 The Joanie Bernard Foundation has granted well over $1 million to community cat spay/neuter programs in 8 Northern KY counties and 12 Central KY counties starting as far back as 2016.
 Outside of Kentucky, community cat programs are the norm.

 Here's what we CAN DO:

-Please note that ear-tipped cats have already been surgically altered.
+Please note that ear-tipped cats have already been surgically altered and vaccinated.
 You can leave those cats where they are knowing they will not reproduce or spread disease.

 This is the responsible and humane way to handle cats that live outdoors.
 Call us at 859.238 1117 to make an appointment.
 You can read more here.